annalindqvist/Canvas-Websocket/README.md

 ###### Chat:
 - [] when someone is typing and sends a message so fast that the text "... is typing" shows up after the message is sent.
 Should it be like that?
 - [] overall design
+- [] emoji-picker mobile design
+- [] send image from mobile/computer..?
+- [] on mobile - open camera and take picture..?

 ###### Startpage;
 - [] overall design